 Rory has two current research projects.
-The first examines the relationship between British prime ministers and their intelligence services.
+The first entitled 'Most unusual measures' examines the relationship between British prime ministers and their intelligence services.
 It explores the interface between the intelligence community and the core executive.

 Andrew Mumford's primary area of research is state responses to sub-state violence.
 His book The Counter-Insurgency Myth: The British Experience of Irregular War (Routledge, 2011) offers a macro-level history of the evolution of British responses to asymmetric insurgent threats.
 He is also co-editor of International Law, Security and Ethics: Policy Challenges in the Post-9/11 World (Routledge, 2011) and The Theory and Practice of Irregular War: Warrior-Scholarship in Counterinsurgency.

 Andrew has published journal articles on a range of issues that explore how the British state in particular has attempted to deal with insurgencies, including torture, negotiations and reliance on air power.
 His latest book, Proxy Warfare, was published by Polity in 2013.

 Within the field of security politics, his interests are threefold and mutually reinforcing.